 For 1991’s ‘Volume 2’, she reciprocated by singing the SAM COOKE classic ‘A Change Is Gonna Come’ while this collection also saw the return of ASSOCIATES’ Billy MacKenzie on DENISE WILLIAMS’ ‘Free’.
 The album featured a greater emphasis on Ware’s love of soul which was highlighted by guest vocalists such as SCRITTI POLITTI’s Green Gartside, CHAKA KHAN, TERENCE TRENT D’ARBY, LALAH HATHAWAY and BILLY PRESTON.

 Now, a ‘Volume 3’ entitled ‘Dark’ is being completed while the work of BEF is to be celebrated in a live extravaganza at London’s Roundhouse this October that will feature the live premiere of HEAVEN 17’s ‘The Luxury Gap’ in 3-D sound on Friday 14th and a BEF concert on Saturday 15th with guest vocalists ANDY BELL, MIDGE URE, BOY GEORGE, KIM WILDE, SANDIE SHAW, LA ROUX and NOISETTES already confirmed.

-Following his interview last year, Martyn Ware was kind enough speak to The Electricity Club again, this time about the whole BEF production concept, ‘The Luxury Gap’ and the forthcoming live weekender.
+Following his interview last year, Martyn Ware was kind enough speak about the whole BEF production concept, ‘The Luxury Gap’ and the forthcoming live weekender.